cpen333/cpen333.github.io/_labs/mutex.md

 # Lab 3 -- Testing and Mutexes
 {:.no_toc}

-In this lab, we will learn about unit testing, and will get some practice with thread synchronization using mutexes.
+In this lab, we will first learn about unit testing, then will get some practice with thread synchronization using mutexes.
 First we will create a method that counts the number of words in a string, and test this thoroughly to ensure reliability under a variety of circumstances.
 Next, we will use this method to help us count how many words each character has to memorize in a collection of plays by Shakespeare.
-We will then switch gears and look at synchronization between multiple processes.
+For the second exercise, we will switch gears and look at synchronization between multiple processes.

 To help get you started, some of the code is posted on GitHub [here (https://github.com/cpen333/lab3)](https://github.com/cpen333/lab3).